sgmurphy/wordpress-plugins/greenshift-animation-and-page-builder-blocks/readme.txt

 7. **Sliding panels, popups.** Build custom sliding panels, add any block, use for mega menus

 == Changelog ==

+= 8.9.8 =

+* Added: Support for social share when they are used in ajax
+* Added: Convertion from core image to advanced image block
+* Fix: for empty global class bug and some other improvements

 = 8.9.7 =